-CDs come with strings attached: You have to wait until a CD matures before you pull money out.
-If you withdraw funds early, you’ll pay a penalty — possibly more than you even earned in interest.
-You can buy “liquid” CDs that allow you to withdraw funds at any time, but those products tend to pay less than traditional CDs.
+CDs come with strings attached.
+You have to wait until a CD matures before you can pull money out—at least if you want to avoid paying a penalty that could possibly be more than what you earned in interest.

-A CD ladder is a simple strategy for managing the challenges of investing in CDs.
+A CD ladder is a simple strategy that can help avoid early-withdrawal penalties.

 - $2,500 goes into a one-year CD.

 - $2,500 goes into a two-year CD.

 You would cycle your maturing funds back to the end of the ladder each year, beginning with the original one-year CD's maturity.
 The original two-year CD then has only one year left until maturity, the original three-year CD has only two years left, and the original four-year CD has three years.
 You just have to replace the four-year CD—which you'll do with your original one-year CD—to get your original ladder design back.
 The cycle continues each year.